jfnavarro/st_viewer/README.md

 	Tips:

-	* Download and extract the latest stable release to a folder for example armadillo and then type
+	* Download and extract the latest stable release to a folder for example armadillo and then type (on a terminal)

 		cd armadillo